Excel Notebook

 =XLOOKUP([@station_code], station_table[station_code], station_table[city], "Unknown")

 Add this as a calculated column in the transactions table.
-The @ prefix means "this row's value" — it auto-fills down the entire table.
+The @ prefix means "this row's value", and the formula auto-fills down the whole table.

 3. KPI Dashboard with SUMIFS